 University of Nebraska–Lincoln Libraries.
 For more information see the

-Preferred Citation: Gilmer Meriwether, Military Correspondence (MS 0024).
+Preferred Citation: Gilmer Meriwether, WWII Military Records (MS 0024).
 Archives & Special

 Collections, University of Nebraska–Lincoln Libraries.

 Gilmer Meriwether served as a captain in the 340th Bomb Group, 9th Air Force, during

 The military letters written to his wife and family cover Meriwether's military